HiDefTextiles/HiDefKnits/README.md

 cultures and continents.
 Many countries have a rich heritage of knitting.
-Iceland is known worldwide for both our unique wool, such as lopi, and the traditional Icelandic *lopapeysa,* which is a unique variation of fair-isle knitting of a blouson with a circular yoke.
+Iceland is known worldwide for both our unique wool, such as lopi, and the traditional Icelandic *lopapeysa*, which is a unique variation of fair-isle knitting of a blouson with a circular yoke.
 The renowned lopapeysa, is relatively new, as it first documentation is from the 60s.
 But as years go by, the design of the traditional woolen sweater has changed in line